rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 For built-in macros, we use the context:
-`SyntaxContext::empty().apply_mark(expn_id)`, and such macros are considered to be defined at the heirarchy root.
+`SyntaxContext::empty().apply_mark(expn_id)`, and such macros are considered to be defined at the hierarchy root.
 We do the same for proc-macros because we haven't implemented cross-crate hygiene yet.

 If the token had context `X` before being produced by a macro then after being